 Communicating online: how to keep your child safe

-Video calling is a godsend for kids missing the routine of school and contact with their classmates, but many parents are understandably worried about how safe their children are when using these apps and websites.
+Video calling is a godsend for kids missing out on socialising or seeing people (for various reasons), but many parents are understandably worried about how safe their children are when using these apps and websites.

 Download fantastic science resources today!

 - Science Learning Programme for each school year